Frequently asked questions

 Compared with heating and cooling in each building, are the charges for district heating and cooling cheaper?

-According to research by Japan Heat Supply Business Association, when the costs including the life cycle cost of boiler and chiller facilities over 30 years are compared, district heating and cooling works out to be approximately 4 to 10% cheaper than heating and cooling individual buildings.
+According to research by the Japan Heat Supply Business Association, when the costs including the life cycle cost of boiler and chiller facilities over 30 years are compared, district heating and cooling works out to be approximately 4 to 10% cheaper than heating and cooling individual buildings.

 ▲Back to page top

-2. Not including homes.
+Note: Not including homes.

 ▲Back to page top